 On closer inspection, the colour spill is more evident.

 If you used this for colouring a photo there would be so much clean up to do.
 Time correcting errors and spills would be better suited to using well-known colouring methods.

-Below are 3 more examples.
+Below are 4 more examples.
+Updated for Feb 2020.
 I am surprised at how well the second example from colourise.sg.
 The AI engine does a great job.
 On closer inspection the mouth colour is too low there is a stray blue patch on the second boy and the skin is not fully coloured.
 The software does not know they have grime all over their faces of course so just colours the skin.
 Once shade of skin tone.
 Amazing job but still plenty of cleaning up to do.

 What other AI colorizing is there?

 Google Photos.
 Google has commented on and showed videos of their “Google Photos” app with an inbuilt feature that will “colorize” old black and white photos.
 So far though I have not seen this feature included in any existing version of the app.
 The videos show it in action (Google – “colourize with Google photos” ) to find all there is to read.
 We can look forward to trying this out when it is released soon.
 Much talked about in May 2018 to be released in a few months, but not seen it yet!

 Other offerings are out there but so far all colours spill out into each other with ill-defined edges.

 The trouble with AI colouring is choice.
 AI does not make choices we humans can make.
 For example, it appears to detect bricks and makes them red or brown.
 Depending on what geographical location the building is, the brick varies in colour and type of materials.
 What if the bricks are damaged or stained or have moss or lichen growing on them.
 This presents even more of a complex situation.

 We have already seen how difficult it is to colour foliage.
 Even more tricky is to pick the correct lighting and to pick the scene apart to understand where the light is coming from, what time of day it might be by shadows and change the tones and colour of light accordingly.